 Plus, the program integrates a leadership emphasis into the curriculum, offering instruction on best practices for organizational talent management, effective decision-making to drive results, analytical methods and strategic thinking.

-Learn more about YSU’s online MBA program with a Specialization in Leadership.
+Learn more about YSU’s online MBA – General program.